BELIEFS

 The Bible

-The Bible is God’s Word to all people.
+The Bible is the inspired Word of God to all people.
 It was written by human authors under the supernatural guidance of the Holy Spirit.
-Because it was inspired by God, the Bible is truth without any mixture of error and is completely relevant to our daily lives.
+It is the supreme source of Truth for Christian beliefs and living and is without any error.

-God is great – He is all powerful, all knowing, ever present, unchanging, completely worthy of our trust, and above all, Holy.
+God the Father is the creator and sustainer of all things.
+God is great: He is all-powerful, all-knowing, ever-present, unchanging, completely worthy of our trust, and above all, holy.
 It is in Him that we live, move and exist.
-God is good; He is our Father.
+God is good: He is our Father.
 He is loving, compassionate, and faithful to His people and His promises.

 Exodus 3:14; Numbers 23:19; Leviticus 11:44-45; 19:2; Psalm 11:4-6; Malachi 3:6; John 3:16; 4:24; 5:26; 14:1; Acts 17:28; Romans 3:3-4